 Prior to rabbinical school, Devon worked as a songleader, day camp educator and teacher at URJ Kutz Camp, Camp Newman and Hadassah Neurim in Israel.
 She then attended the University of Waterloo, where she received her Bachelor of Arts (Honours) in Religious Studies and Peace and Conflict Studies.

-A recognized change maker and compassion catalyst, she has spent over two decades in the non-profit sector, from local neighbourhoods, to JCCs, Jewish day camps to human rights boards, theatres to grassroots women’s groups, to most recently, the Sisterhood of Salaam Shalom.
+A recognized change maker, she has spent over two decades in the non-profit sector, from local neighbourhoods, to JCCs, Jewish day camps to human rights boards, theatres to grassroots women’s groups, to most recently, the Sisterhood of Salaam Shalom.

-Devon’s impact in the Canadian non-profit sphere has been far-reaching.
-Here, she has worked in cooperation with local neighbourhood and municipal stakeholders to successfully create the first Halal breakfast program in Canada.
+In the Canadian non-profit sphere, she has worked in cooperation with local neighbourhood and municipal stakeholders to successfully create the first Halal breakfast program in Canada.

 She has also collaborated with student entrepreneurs, municipal leaders, a local farmer’s market and Food Bank to re-purpose food waste and change the approach to food insecurity in a mid-sized Canadian city.

 Locating strength in difference , Devon designed and implemented a multi-faith Peace Camp in a Christian-university college.
-For her vision on courageous encounters that bring together the most unlikely peacemakers, Peace Camp received a prestigious grant from the Lyle S. Hallman Foundation, which saw the camp expand its mandate to provide non-violence training for thousands of students across Canada each year.
+For her vision on courageous encounters that bring together the most unlikely peacemakers, Peace Camp received a prestigious grant from the Lyle S. Hallman Foundation that has grown the camp to provide peace education training for Canadian students each year.

-For her achievements, Devon has been honoured with peacebuilding awards from the YMCA and Interfaith Grand River as well two academic recognitions from the Departments of Religious Studies and Peace and Conflict Studies at the University of Waterloo.
+For her community development, Devon has been honoured with peacebuilding awards from the YMCA and Interfaith Grand River as well the Outstanding Achievement Award and Peter C. and Elisabeth Williams Memorial Scholarship from the departments of Religious Studies and Peace and Conflict Studies at the University of Waterloo.